 Impressive Lake Wakatipu dominates the central Queenstown landscape, making it easy to find a restaurant with a view.
 Head to Steamer Wharf for a selection of restaurants with prime views of the lake and boats coming and going from the jetty.
 A few famous chefs have set up shop in Queenstown including Josh Emmett, the Michelin-star chef and MasterChef NZ judge at Rata and Madam Woo.
 Discover where to find the best places to dine in Queenstown

 Finding coffee in Queenstown

 Caffeine-lovers rejoice.
 New Zealand takes its coffee extremely seriously.
 If you’re looking for an exceptional coffee in Queenstown to get the day started right, there is no shortage of independent cafés serving up the finest flat whites, marvellous macchiatos and everything in between.
-Locals head to long-time favourites like Vudu Café & Larder and Bespoke Kitchen or healthy favourites like Yonder and Big Fig. For a picturesque option out of central Queenstown, head to the Boat Shed Café on Frankton Road.
+Locals head to long-time favourites like Vudu Café & Larder and Bespoke Kitchen or a healthy favourite like Yonder.
+For a picturesque option out of central Queenstown, head to the Boat Shed Café on Frankton Road.

 Finding nightlife in Queenstown